-At the invitation of Mitsuko Uchida, he participated in the Marlboro Festival four times and was featured on Musicians from Marlboro tours, performing at venues and series such as the PCMS in Philadelphia, the Gardner Museum Concerts in Boston , People's Symphony Concerts in New York, Montreal, Toronto, Washington DC.
+At the invitation of Mitsuko Uchida, he participated in the Marlboro Festival four times and was featured on Musicians from Marlboro tours, performing at venues and series such as Carnegie Hall in NYC, the PCMS in Philadelphia, the Gardner Museum Concerts in Boston, Montreal, Toronto, Washington DC.

-In summer 2016 Gabriele Carcano released his first CD with early works by Johannes Brahms for the label OehmsClassics.
-For the recording he received great critical acclaim from magazines such as Fonoforum, Amadeus or BBC and NDR Radios. as well as the supersonic award by Pizzicato.
+In 2016 Gabriele Carcano released his first CD with early works by Johannes Brahms for the label OehmsClassics, follow by other two in 2018 for Rubicon Classics, solo album dedicated to Schumann and a duo CD with violinist Stephen Waarts.
+His or the recording he received great critical acclaim from magazines such as Sunday Telegraph, the Independent, Fonoforum, Amadeus or BBC and NDR Radios. as well as two supersonic award by Pizzicato.